-June has been chosen as the Month of Pride to commemorate riots in the neighbourhood of Greenwich Village, Manhattan, NYC, which were a response to a police raid that took place on June 28, 1969.
-This upheaval is considered one of the most decisive events which led to the formation of the gay liberation movement in the United States.
-In order to mark its 50th anniversary, I want to share with you paintings with the most recognizable symbol of the LGBTQ+ movement, the rainbow.
+June was chosen as the Month of Pride to commemorate riots in the neighborhood of Greenwich Village, Manhattan, NYC, which were a response to a police raid that took place on June 28, 1969.
+This upheaval is considered one of the most decisive events leading to the formation of the gay liberation movement in the United States.
+In order to mark its 52nd anniversary, I want to share with you paintings with the most recognizable symbol of the LGBTQ+ movement, the rainbow.

 A rainbow in the sky.